dairejpwalsh/mu-cs401-f2016/lecture-15.md

 Find λhat such that P(λ'|o')>=P(λ|o')   (equality only holding at local max)

 parameters inside λ:

-λ = (A, B, π) where A is transition probabilities
+λ = (A, B, π) where A is transition probabilities,
-					B is output probabilities
+					B is output probabilities,
-					π is distribution of start states
+					π is distribution of start states.

 αi(t).ßj(t+1).bj(o(t+1)) -> Probability of making a transition from i at time t to j at time t+1 and producing correct output sequence.